 - Slip It In and Make It Fit target text

-Tell the children that the letter I sometimes makes the /i/ sound and today they will slip letters into slits to make words with the /i/ sound such as kid, lid, kit, lip, pin, fin, bin, and fin.
+The children will slip letters into slits to make words with the /i/ sound, such as kid, lid, kit, lip, pin, fin, bin, and fin.

 Slip letters in slits